 |Academic Calendar||4-1-4 (2 long terms separated by a month-long mini-term)|

-Let's take a look at to get a clearer sense of what California offers and if it might be the right college for you.
+Let's take a closer look at these areas to get a better sense of what California offers and if the college might be a good fit for you.

-Out of all the first-year, full-time undergrads who start at California, around 78% return for their sophomore year.
-Around 47% of students who started at California earn their Bachelor's degrees within six years.
-The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.
+Around 66% of students who start at California return for their second year of college.
+Around 42% of students who started at California earn their Bachelor's degrees within six years.
+Compare this to the average six-year graduation rate for colleges and universities in the U.S., which is around 61% for public schools and 67% for private.

-Students in the class of 2021 who had taken out student loans graduated with an average of $30,327 of debt.
+In 2020, students graduated with an average of $22,457 in student loans for each student with debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.